wattlebird/Bangumi_Spider/README.md

 Then you can check the scraped items under main folder.

-# How to deploy?
+## How to deploy?

 One can deploy the spider by `scrapyd-client`, which provides `scrapyd-deploy` to help you deploy to scrapyd server.
+However, the actual deploying process is a little bit more complicated than what is introduced in the documentation on `scrapyd-client`.
+As far as I know, it does not support deploying multiple projects, which is quite bizzare.

+To deploy bgm and bgmapi properly, one have to execute the following commands:

 ```
-scrapyd-deploy bgm -p bgm
-scrapyd-deploy bgmapi -p bgmapi
+python setup_bgm.py bdist_egg
+scrapyd-deploy bgm --egg dist/project-1.0-py3.7.egg # The actual egg file generated may have a different name
+python setup_bgmapi.py bdist_egg
+scrapyd-deploy bgmapi --egg dist/project-1.0-py3.7.egg # The actual egg file generated may have a different name
 ```

 To setup a scrapyd server, one can certainly do that manually.
 However, we are providing a docker image to help you achieve that goal more quickly.

 ```
 docker run -d -p 6800:6800 wattlebird/scrapyd:latest
+curl http://localhost:6800/schedule.json -d project=bgm -d spider=record -d id_max=100
 ```

 Then you can visit http://localhost:6800 to watch your jobs.